evaczeydapommersheim/PfDA_Assignment/README.md

 # PfDA_Assignment - Project 1

-**Author: Eva Czeyda-Pommersheim**
+***Author: Eva Czeyda-Pommersheim***

-## Introduction
+## **Introduction**

 #### This project has been prepared for the 2022 Winter Semester Course of HDip in Computing in Data Analytics, Programming for Data Analysis module led by Dr. Brian McGinley at Atlantic Technological University.

-## Assessment Task:
+## **Assessment Task**:

-> - Choose a real-world phenomenon that can be measured and for which you could.
+- Choose a real-world phenomenon that can be measured and for which you could.
-> - Collect at least one-hundred data points across at least four different variables.
+- Collect at least one-hundred data points across at least four different variables.
-> - Investigate the types of variables involved, their likely distributions, and their relationships with each other.
+- Investigate the types of variables involved, their likely distributions, and their relationships with each other.
-> - Synthesise/simulate a data set as closely matching their properties as possible.
+- Synthesise/simulate a data set as closely matching their properties as possible.
-> - Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell within the notebook.
+- Detail your research and implement the simulation in a Jupyter notebook – the data set itself can simply be displayed in an output cell within the notebook.

-## Environment - System Requirement<p>
+## **Environment - System Requirement**<p>
 ---
 This project is presented in a Jupyter Notebook which is part of this repository.